krishvenkatin/Sentiment-Analysis-Twitter-Airline/README.md

 - **data/**: Contains the dataset used for the analysis.
-- **images/**: Contains images generated during the analysis, such as visualizations and model comparison charts.
 - **notebooks/**: Jupyter Notebook with the entire analysis, including EDA, model training, and evaluation.
-- **src/**: Python scripts used in the project.
 - **README.md**: Project documentation.

 ## Instructions